Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 In the EU, and "down under" the situation is quite the opposite, with metric tube being commonly available, and imperial dimensioned pipe being rather difficult to source.

-I have not made much use of "I" beams on boats, except as girders on larger craft, however possibly they can be used as compression posts or stanchions.
-In general I prefer to use pipe or tube for posts and stanchions.
+I have not made much use of "I" beams on boats, except as girders on larger craft, however possibly they could be used as compression posts or stanchions.
+In general I prefer to use pipe or tube for posts and stanchions, especially in locations where they will be used as hand-holds.

-Although they are available on occasion, I have not seen any use of "bulb flats" nor would I specify them.
-It is possible they are used to a greater extent in larger craft or in military craft.
+Although "bulb flats" are available on occasion, I have not them used on small craft, nor would I specify them.
+They are used to good effect in larger craft and in military craft.

 REVIEW & VERIFICATION